Toluwanimi21/alx-low_level_programming/0x08-recursion/README.md

 5. A function that returns the natural square root of a number.
 6. A function that returns 1 if the input integer is a prime number, otherwise return 0.
 7. A function that returns 1 if a string is a palindrome and 0 if not.
+8. A function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.